ROBERTS POINT TRACK FRANZ JOSEF – All You Need to Know

 About Franz Josef Glacier

 The Franz Josef Glacier is one of New Zealand’s glaciers which is located in the Westland Tai Poutini National Park.
 Being a remnant of the last ice age, Franz Josef Glacier is considered a unique natural wonder, attracting thousands of visitors every year.
-The glacier is named after the Emperor of Austria-Hungary, Franz Josef I and is one of two major glaciers in the region (the other being the Fox Glacier).
+The glacier is named after the Emperor of Austria-Hungary, Franz Josef I, and is one of two major glaciers in the region (the other being the Fox Glacier).

 Over the past century, the glacier has been retreating at an average rate of around 40 meters (130 feet) per year, although this rate has accelerated in recent years.
 You can view the glacier from various vantage points, including helicopter tours, guided glacier heli hikes, and viewpoints on nearby hiking trails such as the Roberts Point Track.

 Franz Josef Glacier is a rapidly changing environment, constantly changing due to natural processes.
-Melting and calving of ice, as well as the effects of climate change and other environmental factors affect the glacier and make its future uncertain.
+Melting and calving of ice, as well as the effects of climate change and other environmental factors, affect the glacier and make its future uncertain.
 Therefore, if you have the opportunity, seeing Franz Josef Glacier from up might become unique and not possible anymore later in our lifetime…

 The gravel path continues after Peters Pool until you reach a junction.
-Here you’ll turn right to the first swing bridge which crosses the glacier river and takes you into the forest.
+Here you’ll turn right to the first swing bridge which crosses the Glacier River and takes you into the forest.

 The views here are already impressive as you look into the valley with the glacier river making its way through the rocks.
 Truly spectacular to realize how nature made this landscape over millions of years.

-After this first swing bridge the hike continues in the forest with quite a few uneven steps, crossing small streams and some boulders.
+After this first swing bridge, the hike continues in the forest with quite a few uneven steps, crossing small streams and some boulders.
 Although the path is easy to navigate, you’ll have to mind your steps here as the rocks can be slippery.

-About a kilometer after the first swing bridge you will get to the second swing bridge which is a much smaller rope bridge!
+About a kilometer after the first swing bridge, you will get to the second swing bridge which is a much smaller rope bridge!
 Although it’s an easy and short swing bridge to cross, it is the wobbliest swing bridge of this hike.
 The path then continues through stunning forest and after taking the stairs down you will soon get to the next swing bridge.

 The longest swing bridge of Roberts Point Track

 Welcome to the longest swing bridge of New Zealand!
 The Roberts Point trail swing bridge is over 100 meters long and is (one of the) longest swing bridges in New Zealand.
 This spectacular swing bridge is exciting to cross but is quite narrow.
 The maximum load is 5 people, but because the bridge has some good sway, I don’t want to think about how it would feel with 5 people walking on it!
-For your own safety I would advice to only cross it when no other people are on it.
+For your safety, I would advise to only cross it when no other people are on it.
 This will also allow you to stand still for a moment and take in the incredible views.

 After this part, the trail starts to get really steep.
 You’ll wind your way through the forest and will encounter a part where you need to climb up with your hands.
 You can hold onto the tree roots, but this part might be a little bit challenging for some.